douglasdotbyers/array-helper-python/README.md

  - Where the size of the array _cannot_ be divided equally by n:
-    - The first n-1 parts are of the same size.
+    - The first n-1 parts are of the same size, as large as possible.
     - The last part contains the remaining array items.